smitam22/weather-dashboard/README.md

 # Weather Dashboard App

 ## Overview
-The Weather Dashboard is a React-based application that provides weather information for a specific city or the user\u2019s current location.
+The Weather Dashboard is a React-based application that provides weather information for a specific city or the user's current location.
 It leverages external APIs to fetch and display weather data in a user-friendly manner.

 ## Features
 - **City Search**: Enter a city name to get current weather information.